Nicholas Ridley, Baron Ridley of Liddesdale: Secretary of State for Trade and Industry

-On 14 July 1990, he was forced to resign as Secretary of State for Trade and Industry after an interview was published by The Spectator.
+On 14 July 1990, Ridley was forced to resign as Secretary of State for Trade and Industry after an interview was published by The Spectator.
 He had described the proposed Economic and Monetary Union as "a German racket designed to take over the whole of Europe" and said that giving up sovereignty to the European Union was as bad as giving it up to Adolf Hitler.
 The interview was illustrated with a cartoon depicting Ridley running away having added a Hitler moustache to a poster of the German Chancellor Helmut Kohl.
 While Ridley was not one of the most powerful government members, he was regarded as a Thatcherite loyalist and his departure was a significant break in their ranks.
 Margaret Thatcher herself resigned a few months later.
 Some commentators point to Ridley's resignation, its manner, and the European issue at its core, as leading indicators for the next decade of Conservative Party politics.
 On 8 November 1991, Ridley advised people to vote for anti-European candidates regardless of their parties.